 All is fair in Chinese Democracy, except when the citizens are denied the opportunity to drink what the Dr ordered.

-Axl Rose, wholely mum when Dr Pepper announced that it would bestow a free 20-ounce bottle to all Americans when Guns N' Roses' years-in-the-making album finally dropped, is taking the company to task via his attorney after learning that not all customers were served.
+Axl Rose, wholely mum when Dr Pepper announced that it would bestow a free 20-ounce bottle on all comers when Guns N' Roses' years-in-the-making album finally dropped, is taking the company to task via his attorney after learning that not all customers were served.

-The promotion was extended for another day, but the site was unreachable for most of it, per Rose.
+The promotion was extended for another day, but the site was reportedly unreachable for most of it.

-And despite what surely is Rose's sympathy for those who have trouble meeting customer demand, his lawyer is calling the attention-getting ploy an "unmitigated disaster which defrauded customers."
+And despite what surely is Rose's sympathy for those who have trouble meeting customer demand, Guns N' Roses' lawyer is calling the attention-getting ploy an "unmitigated disaster which defrauded customers."